At the very simplest level, there are two ways elements can display text: block and inline.

 - Inline elements must always be used in the context of block elements.
 For example, you cannot use

-<q>by itself to markup a quotation.
+<q>(the quotation tag) by itself to markup a sentence.
 Instead, it would typically be nested inside a

 <p>tag that provides a broader context:

 <p><q>Once more unto the breach, dear friends</q>, wrote Shakespeare.</p>